lmh4686/T2A2-_assessment/README.md

 One to optional One
 A stock can be assigned 0 to one time.
 An assigned vehicle can have only one stock.
+Since this is one to one relationship, the table that depends on the other should have the foreign key.
+Because, for example, if 'Stocks' doesn't have any record, 'Assigned Vehicles' can't have any record either.
+But it makes sense that 'Stocks' records exist and haven't been assigned yet.
+Therefore, 'Assigned_Vehicles' depends on the 'Stocks'.

 ### SQLAlchemy

 <img src="docs/stock.png">

-Since this is one to one relationship, the model that depends on the other should have the foreign key.
-Because, for example, if a record from the model 'Stock' doesn't exist, any record from the model 'Assigned_vehicle' can't be created.

 Other principles are the same as Trims-Stocks relationship but this case has:

 1. `cascade="all, delete"`
-    - On deletion of a record from the model Stock, the corresponding record will be deleted in child's model (Assigned_Vehicles) automatically.
+    - On deletion of a record from the model Stock, the corresponding record will be deleted in child's model (AssignedVehicle) automatically.
 2. `uselist=False`
     - Indicates One to One relationship.